ADU Foundation Pouring and Slab Construction in San Diego

 Almost always in San Diego, yes.
 The geotechnical report tells your engineer what type of foundation your lot requires.
 Costs $1,500 to $3,000 and is required before engineering begins.

-Can you build an ADU foundation on a slope?
+Can you build an ADU foundation on a sloped lot?

 What about Junior ADUs (JADUs)?